Windjammers 2: Development

 Dotemu, the game's developer and publisher, approached Paon DP, the intellectual property owner for Windjammers, a chance to develop a port to the original game and develop a brand new game in the series.
-In order to be faithful to the original game, Kevin Delbrayelle, who had retro-engineered the first game's program codes during the production of its port, returned to lead the sequel's technical development.
+In order to be faithful to the original game, Kevin Delbrayelle, who had retro-engineered the first game during the production of its port, returned to lead the sequel's technical development.
 Similar to Wonder Boy: The Dragon's Trap and Streets of Rage 4, the game features hand-drawn 2D animation visuals.
 The game's pre-production started in late 2017 and the title was officially announced during a Nintendo Direct held in August 2018.

 The game was planned for a 2019 release on Nintendo Switch and Windows, but got delayed to early 2020.
 In December 2020, Dotemu confirmed that the game was delayed again to 2021.
 Over the course of its development, versions for PlayStation 4, Stadia, and Xbox One were also added.
 The game was released on January 20, 2022.
 A version for Amazon Luna was made available on November 4, 2022.

+A free update in October 2023 added two additional characters, a training mode, and reworked online functionality, including cross-platform play on all systems, a spectator mode, and online lobby support.

 Reception

 Windjammers 2 received "generally favorable" reviews from critics for most platforms, according to review aggregator Metacritic; the PlayStation 4 version received "mixed or average" reviews.

-Eurogamer gave the title a positive review, praising how faithful the gameplay was to the original, "Indeed, this is a more conservative thing than Streets of Rage 4, in part by necessity - the fundamentals are precisely the same, and beneath the glossy new visuals the movement of each character and the arc of the discus exactly the same on an old Astro City as they are playing on an OLED Switch".
+Eurogamer gave the title a positive review, praising how faithful the gameplay was to the original: "Indeed, this is a more conservative thing than Streets of Rage 4, in part by necessity - the fundamentals are precisely the same, and beneath the glossy new visuals the movement of each character and the arc of the discus exactly the same on an old Astro City as they are playing on an OLED Switch".
 Nintendo Life liked the new visuals, saying that they were a "match for the artistic overhaul we saw in Streets of Rage 4".
-TouchArcade disliked the introduction of the game's mechanic, stating, "Newcomers are going to have to be patient as they learn the ropes, because the game frankly does a miserable job of teaching its mechanics.
+TouchArcade disliked the introduction of the game's mechanic, stating: "Newcomers are going to have to be patient as they learn the ropes, because the game frankly does a miserable job of teaching its mechanics.
 There’s no training mode, and the CPU opponent is quite aggressive for a beginner even on easy difficulty".
-IGN appreciated how every move had a "logical counter" to it, with the reviewer saying, "I never felt like I was the victim of unfair tactics or an exploit of some kind".
+IGN appreciated how every move had a "logical counter" to it, with the reviewer saying: "I never felt like I was the victim of unfair tactics or an exploit of some kind".